-What is Graves’ Ophthalmopathy (Thyroid Eye Disease)?
+What is Graves’ Ophthalmopathy?

-What Does Thyroid Eye Disease Look Like?
+What Does Graves’ Eye Disease Look Like?

 - Upper eyelid retraction

-What Causes Graves’ Ophthalmopathy?
+What Causes Graves’ Eye Disease?

 Because thyroid hormones play a vital role in various body systems, the disease severity of Graves’ ophthalmopathy can differ significantly.

-Symptoms of Graves’ Ophthalmopathy
+What Are the Symptoms of Graves’ Ophthalmopathy?

 - Dry, itchy, irritated eyes